Table of Contents

-Not only will you have joined me in that bankruptcy club but also some others you might recognize like Larry King, Mike Tyson, MC Hammer, Willie Nelson, Walt Disney, Jerry Lee Lewis, Elton John, Dave Ramsey, Thomas Jefferson, Abraham Lincoln (essentially), Henry Ford, President William McKinley, Milton Hershey, Rush Limbaugh, Burt Reynolds, H.J.
+Not only will you have joined me in that bankruptcy club but also some others you might recognize like Larry King, Mike Tyson, MC Hammer, Willie Nelson, Walt Disney, Jerry Lee Lewis, Dave Ramsey, Thomas Jefferson, Abraham Lincoln (essentially), Henry Ford, President William McKinley, Milton Hershey, Rush Limbaugh, Burt Reynolds, H.J.
 Heinz, P.T.
 Barnum, Charles Goodyear, and on and on and on.

 I seriously doubt you filed bankruptcy on a whim or didn’t have a darn good reason for filing.
 Sometimes things just don’t workout as planned.
 And for whatever reason you found yourself in a bad situation with few good options.
 And let’s not forget, bankruptcy is your legal right.

 The more you try to hide your bankruptcy, the more it will eat at you.
 You filed, so what, own it.
 Live with it.
 You did what you did because you had few if any other good options.
 Your life has not ended, you are not on fire, and nobody poked you in the eye with a sharp stick.

 Life could be worse but you know what, it’s not right now.
 “Turn that frown the other way around” (watch video below) and let’s start being grateful for the life around you.
 It’s time to live for tomorrow, not yesterday.